Research Overview Monitoring Data Science Collaborative Science Collaborative Projects Davidson Fellowship

 Fellow kneeling and smiling in marsh grass with water and shrubs in the background.

-Pending congressional appropriations, NOAA anticipates an annual budget of up to $45,000 in direct costs for each fellow.
+Pending congressional appropriations, NOAA anticipates an annual budget of up to $45,000 in direct costs.
 Direct costs should support the fellows and their research and may include stipend, supplies, travel, and tuition.

 For Applicants